brege/brege.org/content/post/the-flavor-network/index.md

     * \***BOLD CAPS** is the "Holy Grail" of pairings

     If the ingredient is not mentioned, it is given no weight (or edge) but it does not mean a flavor pairing doesn't exist.
     This is part of the purpose of this tool!
-Lastly, there are a few dozen mentions of "Avoid", and should be thought of opposite charges.
+Lastly, there are a few dozen mentions of "Avoid", and should be thought of as opposite charges.

 [^2]: If you encounter a bug, please feel free to contact me by [email](mailto:wyatt@brege.org) or open an issue on